mvs-develop/dev.bitshares.works/docs/components/lib_objects.rst

 Objects
 *********************

-*BitShares Core - graphene::chain*
+*DNA Core - graphene::chain*

-This document purpose: to make a list of BitShares objects and provide each object structure and the purpose.
+This document purpose: to make a list of DNA objects and provide each object structure and the purpose.

 .. contents:: Table of Contents